 Wordini is an app for remembering the words you forgot.
 It uses a natural language interface to take descriptions or definitions from users and return lists of words that might match.
 This was something that had never been done before, so I wanted the app to convey a sense of magic.
-Because this was going to be a text-heavy interface, I also wanted to add some whismy.
-I decided on a premise that Wordini is a magical being of words, and wanted to embue a magic, mystical feel throughout the app's design.
+Because this was going to be a text-heavy interface, I also wanted to add some whismy and conveyed that in some of the animations which can be seen below.
+I decided on a premise that Wordini is a magical being of words and wanted to embue a mystical feel throughout the app's design.

 As a text-based app, I wanted to avoid it feeling too dull so I chose bright, playful colors, but used them as accents to maintain readability and to avoid tiring the eyes of users.
 The color palette was partially inspired by Kishi Bashi's Philosophize In It!
 Chemicalize With It!
 7-inch record.